Whether you are looking forward to the next holiday or a winter

 The whole essence of the Bikini Diet is to embrace the holiday mood of the seaside : eat lots of fresh fish, leafy green salads, spend as much time as you can outside - walking, cycling, swimming.

 If you are hungry in between meals use fresh fruit as a healthy vitamin filled snack.
 Keep slices of melon, small clusters of grapes, juicy sweet satsumas, strawberries and chunks of fresh pineapple chilled in the fridge.

 Drink plenty of water throughout the day, and keep that image of you in your new swimsuit firmly in mind.
-You can and will achieve the shape you want, and enjoy your summer holidays even more after a few weeks on the bikini diet.
+You can and will achieve the shape you want, and enjoy your holidays even more after a few weeks on the bikini diet.

 Follow the Bikini Diet for the next few weeks and you will feel more confident on the beach.
 Don't set your target too high, so it is unobtainable and you end up disappointed - set yourself a realistic goal.
 Whatever your size you should be able to lose some weight before your holiday and feel healthier, more confident and energetic.